-Beginning Yoga Poses
+Beginning Yoga Poses for the Spine

 Yoga is for everyone.
 There are many basic yoga poses suitable for beginners.
 You need not be an expert or at the peak of physical fitness to be able to do it.
 The strain and stress of modern life can lead to physical pain and illnesses.
 The stress of modern life can also lead to mental suffering: feelings of inadequacy, isolation, or powerlessness.
 Yoga helps to integrate the mental and the physical plane, bringing about a sense of inner and outer balance, or what I term alignment.
 True alignment means that the inner mind reaches every cell and fibre of the body.